iclectic/ArrayII/README.md

 # Array Cardio 🏁

+- This project is an HTML file that includes a script tag with JavaScript code in it.
+The HTML file can be opened in a web browser, and the JavaScript code can be viewed and executed in the browser's JavaScript console.

-This project demonstrates the use of built-in JavaScript Array methods to manipulate arrays of objects.
+- This project demonstrates the use of built-in JavaScript Array methods to manipulate arrays of objects.
 The code is contained within an HTML file that includes a JavaScript code block.

 ## Data